oracle/weblogic-azure/README.md

     * The **WebLogic Server 14.1.1.0.0 and JDK 11 on Red Hat Enterprise Linux 7.6** image has WLS 14.1.1.0.0 and JDK 11 on Red Hat Enterprise Linux 7.6.
 * Computing resources
     * VMs with the followings configurations:
-        * A VM to run the Administration Server named `adminVM` and several VMs named `mspVM${index}` to run Managed Servers, the maximum VM nunmber is 5.
+        * A VM to run the Administration Server named `adminVM` and several VMs named `mspVM${index}` to run Managed Servers, the maximum VM numberis 5.
 You can add nodes following [the post deployment guidance](https://oracle.github.io/weblogic-azure/cluster/addnode.html).
         * VMs to run Coherence Cache servers.
 You can add nodes for cache server following [the post deployment guidance](https://oracle.github.io/weblogic-azure/cluster/addnode-coherence.html).
-        * The operation system is consistent with the selected base image, e.g., if you select **WebLogic Server 12.2.1.3.0 and JDK 8 on Oracle Linux 7.3**, the operation system is Oracle Linux 7.3.
+        * The operation system is consistent with the selected image, e.g., if you select **WebLogic Server 12.2.1.3.0 and JDK 8 on Oracle Linux 7.3**, the operation system is Oracle Linux 7.3.
         * VM size.
         * VM administrator authentication type and the related credential.
     * An OS disk attached to the VM.